Gerry Nestler: Biography

 Nestler and Philm performed at the 42nd-anniversary party of the Rainbow Bar and Grill in West Hollywood, CA on April 13, 2014.
-In late July, the band announced the release of their sophomore album, Fire From the Evening Sun, and a new partnership with German-based label UDR Music.
+In late July, the band announced the release of their second album, Fire From the Evening Sun, and a new partnership with German-based label UDR Music.
 A European tour was set to commence on September 7 at The Underworld in London, England.

-In September 2016, Nestler released a statement announcing the addition of drummer Anderson Quintero to the Philm ranks, countering a claim by former drummer, Dave Lombardo, that "I did not exit Philm - I ended Philm."
+In September 2016, Nestler released a statement announcing the addition of drummer Anderson Quintero to the Philm ranks, countering a claim by former drummer, Dave Lombardo, that "I did not exit Philm – I ended Philm."
 The new line-up made its live debut September 20 with an appearance at the Ultimate Jam Night held at the Whisky a Go Go.
 In early November 2016, Philm debuted a new song and lyric video for "The Seventh Sun" and announced plans for an EP in 2017.
 The EP release was subsequently canceled.

 On July 20, 2018, Nestler announced the September 12 release of his debut solo album, Mama's Child, under his full name, Gerry Paul Nestler.
 Guest players on the album include Nestler's Philm bandmate, bassist Pancho Tomaselli, drummer Max MacVeety, and saxophonist Evan Francis.

 On October 18, 2019, it was officially announced that Civil Defiance had reunited comprising Nestler, bassist Jenk Kent, and new member Christopher Garcia of The Grandmothers on drums, and that the group had recorded five songs for a forthcoming new album.
 "Eye of the Dog" was released on October 28 as a digital single.

 In late October 2020, Nestler and Philm announced a new record deal with Germany's Metalville Records for the release of Time Burner, their first album without Dave Lombardo.
 The album was released February 19, 2021.